How to Make Fresh Pork Sausage

 - Assemble the grinder attachment onto the Kitchen Aid

 - Take a portion of the meat out of the fridge/freezer.
 We divided our meat into 3 batches so we could have 3 different sausage flavors; each batch was 2.5-3 lbs.
 The specific recipe above is for one of these batches.

-Follow the instructions with the kitchen aid and be careful.
+- Follow the instructions with the kitchen aid and be careful.
 The wooden pusher comes in really handy.
 If you are short, like we are, you may have to stand on something to get enough leverage to push down on the meat.

-Make sure you have a good mix of meat and fat as you push it though the grinder.
-Watch your fingers and toes!
+- Make sure you have a good mix of meat and fat as you push it through the grinder.
+Watch your fingers!

-Once the meat was seasoned, we cooked up a little patty so we could taste it and check.
+- Once the meat was seasoned, we cooked up a little patty so we could taste it and check.
 This is an important step.
-With each batch we added seasonings to correct to our palate.
+With each batch, we added seasonings to correct to our palate.

-Put the casings on the extruder tube.
-This was a bit arduous as the natural casings have variations which make it difficult at times to slide them on to the tube.
+- Put the casings on the extruder tube.
+This was a bit arduous as the natural casings have variations which make it difficult at times to slide them onto the tube.
 Many jokes of questionable taste were made during this process.

-The stuffing process definitely had a learning curve to it.
+- The stuffing process definitely had a learning curve to it.
 This is where it pays to have two people; one to push the meat into the extruder and the other to pull the sausage off at the same rate it's being extruded.
 It is possible to twist the sausage into links as it comes off, but this is not a skill we mastered the first time around.
 Instead, we let it coil into one long length and then formed the links later.